 Creative Statement

-As an art educator, Judith values open-ended, experiential learning opportunities that foster curiosity and deepen feelings of connection.
-She facilitates activities such as walking and foraging, creating 'paintbrushes' from natural materials for experimental mark-making, and making natural inks and pigments.
-Through these experiences, Judith encourages intuitive thinking and critical reflection.
+As an art educator, I value open-ended, experiential learning opportunities that foster curiosity and deepen feelings of connection.
+I facilitate activities such as walking and foraging, creating 'paintbrushes' from natural materials for experimental mark-making, and making natural inks and pigments.
+Through these experiences, I encourage intuitive thinking and critical reflection.

 Bio